Dokole/Portfolio/README.md

 ## Client application (in progress...)
 **Technologies:** Java 14, Spring (Boot, Data, Web, Security), Thymeleaf, Bootstrap, RabbitMQ, MongoDB.

 **What's this about:** Client web application for data management, which it receives from REST service.
-Messaging between different types of employees
+Receiving requests from anywhere else with RabbitMQ.
+Messaging between different types of employees, possibilities to exchange data objects, create a request to an actual, real storage for items.
+Save those messages using MongoDB.

 ### Details
 **Soon**